IdentityToday/api-endpoint/README.md

    - Changes to fields such as `product`, `employer`, `occupation`, `sourceOfIncome`, addresses, files, or contact details do not trigger re-screening.

 8. **File validation**
-   - File fields must be valid base64 data URLs.
+   - File fields must be valid base64 data URLs in the `data:<mime>;base64,...` format.
-   - File size validation mirrors the `/add-individual` API validation limit.
+   - File size validation uses the configured 10MB upload limit.

 ### Usage